braxten509/startup/notes.md

-## Contents can be used during midterm!
+## Contents can be used during midterm/final!

 Basic Git commands are:
 ```